csonthomarci/titan.misc/README.md

 The execution is based on TTCN-3 code executed by Titan, with a number of building blocks from the Titan toolbox(test ports etc.)  and it also has a Python-based GUI.

+Note: As this repository includes submodules, after cloning it, a 'git submodule init' and a 'git submodule update' will have to be issued.

 Main project page: